 '''

--config Config [Config]
+-config Config [Config ...]

 '''

 Specifies the name of one or more configuration files, Config.config, which is used to configure applications; see app(4) and application(3).
+See the documentation for the configuration file format for a description of the configuration format and the order in which configuration parameters are read.